The African Pygmy Hedgehog is by far the most commonly domesticated in their species. But, What to Know About Them?

 In this section, you’ll learn about where they come from, their size and lifespan, and some basics about having one as a pet.

-Where do African Pygmy Hedgehogs come from?
+Where do Pygmy Hedgehogs Come From?

-“They are believed to be a mix of a couple of different breeds of hedgehogs originating from those areas.
+“They are believed to be a mix of a couple of different breeds of hedgehogs originating from those areas.”

 For more about where hedgehogs come from, click here.

 African Hedgehog Lifespan & Size

 Estimates vary, but it has been noted that they have an expected life span between 3-8 years, with the average around the lower end of that estimate, at 3-5 years.